liun17/mock-ros2-web-server/README.md

 npm install
 ```

-* YOU CAN EVEN USE `DOCKER` TO HAVE A SETUP ENVIRONMENT
+* TILL HERE, YOU CAN EVEN USE `DOCKER` TO HAVE A SETUP ROS2 and RCLNODEJS ENVIRONMENT
+* TBC -> link to my own docker

 #### 3) Setup NodeJS, RCLNODEJS and ROS2